Our Curriculum Intention

 Developing children’s knowledge and skills sequentially ensures that each week/term/year, a child is provided with the opportunity to build on what they know and understand.
 All children, no matter what their prior learning, are challenged to achieve their best in all subjects and provided with the knowledge and skills they need to move on to the next stage of their learning.

 Subject leaders and teachers constantly develop their teaching practice to ensure the children at Thornton Primary School receive the best possible education they can.
-As a school, staff work in collaboration with other local schools to share ideas about how best to educate children and take part in research to better improve practice at Thornton Primary.
+As a school, staff work in collaboration with other local schools and Teaching and Learning Consultants to share ideas about how best to educate children and take part in research to better improve practice at Thornton Primary.